freeradical13/freeradical13.github.io/index.md

 A [Keystone Species][] is a species that has a disproportionately large effect on its environment relative to its abundance.

 [Interspecific Competition][] is competition among different species in a particular area for the same limited resources.

-[Linkage Disequilibrium][] is a condition in which multiple alleles of different genes in genotypes of a population exhibit non-random associations (e.g. haplotype genetic association, mating behavior, etc.).

 A species has a [Cosmopolitan Distribution][] if its range extends through most parts of the world which are habitable.